kleinbottle/swanlotus/content/blogs/using-font-awesome/using-font-awesome.md

 I was lost in admiration for Sol's tenacity, which bent fonts and typesetting systems to his will, to generate near-identical output in two different, ubiquitous formats.
 Even if the effort expended on this single line of text was disproportionate to the outcome, the experience earned was worth every ounce of effort.

-## The `.docx` output
+## The .docx output

 It was some weeks before I met Sol again in an unhurried setting.
-I then reminded him to finish his saga with Font Awesome by explaining how he generated the `.docx` version of the résumé opening.
+I then reminded him to finish his saga with Font Awesome by explaining how he generated the .docx version of the résumé opening.
 Sol squinted his eyes and addressed me seriously: "Do you _really_ want to know that?
 If you do, grab a chair and have some water handy, in case you feel dizzy. \emojifont :wink: \normalfont"

-With that admonitory preamble, Sol launched into the third part of his exploit: to get a `.docx` fragment visually identical to the HTML and PDF versions from the same Markdown source.
+With that admonitory preamble, Sol launched into the third part of his exploit: to get a .docx fragment visually identical to the HTML and PDF versions from the same Markdown source.
 It was more a marathon than a sprint, and required fortitude of body and mind.

-"I do not claim to be an expert on Microsoft Word or its `.docx` format.
+"I do not claim to be an expert on Microsoft Word or its docx format.
 But I do have a secret weapon, or should I say, a secret agent: my paternal cousin, once removed, Hieronymus Septimus Simkin, who is affectionately known to me as Seven.
 He has been steeped and pickled in the brine of Microsoft software since he barely started walking, and he is my go-to resource on all matters relating to Windows applications.

-"The road to `.docx` is a little convoluted and very tedious.
+"The road to .docx is a little convoluted and very tedious.
 Why don't I try to get Seven to brief you himself.
 Let us agree to hold that story in abeyance for another day and another blog.

 ## Feedback